marigold-dev/deku/docs/Deku-Canonical/deku_c_cli.md

 sidebar_position: 3
 ---

-# Deku-C CLI
+# Deku CLI

 We provide a small CLI client in TypeScript to access Deku-C. This client allows you to originate new smart contracts, inspect their state or send transactions to call their entrypoints.

-To use the client, first install it with `npm install @marigold-dev/deku-cli`.
+To use the client, first install it with `npm install -g @marigold-dev/deku-cli`.

 ## Basic usage